There are THREE PARTS to this long article!

-The PRIMARY source for AIRHEADS technical information you have not found elsewhere's, is the Airheads Beemer Club mailing LIST, also called the Airlist.
+The PRIMARY source for AIRHEADS technical information, is the Airheads Beemer Club mailing LIST, also called the Airlist.
 Information on subscribing is at the top of my technical articles list page: Technical-articles-list .
 I say PRIMARY, because while my website is intended as a major reference source, that LIST covers anything & everything Airhead, & you can usually get a reply rather quickly.
+If a list Guru is not available, you can refer to my website, that you are reading.
+I have a SEARCH function, if you need it.
 Once a LIST member, you have access to the list archives.
 A MAJOR reason to join that LIST is the LARGE number of Airhead owners on it; and the various Guru's; who will reply.
+Some of the non-guru's are VERY knowledgeable!
 For those who are already Members, here is the archives address:

 The primary source for technical help for

 Classic K bikes, is the KBMW list on yahoo groups.

 A lot of information is also on Anton Largiader's website.